G-Men '75

+G-Men '75 (Gメン'75, G Men nanajūgo) was a Japanese crime drama television series, about a fictional undercover unit of the Tokyo Metropolitan Police Department.
+It was created by Teruo Kondô, who had previously created the detective show Key Hunter.
+Tetsurō Tamba starred as Detective Superintendent Tetsuya Kuroki, and was the only actor to appear in all 355 episodes.
+Other starring roles were played by Yosuke Natsuki, Yasuaki Kurata, Yū Fujiki, Gō Wakabayashi and Bunjaku Han.

+G-Men aired on Saturday nights in the 9:00–9:54 p.m. time slot on the Tokyo Broadcasting System (TBS) network from May 24, 1975 to April 3, 1982.
+It was followed by a short-lived sequel series, premiering in 1982, along with several made-for-television films.

 Plot

 The story revolved around a special detective agency, the eponymous G-Men.
 The principal character, who spanned the entire series (and continued into the sequel and specials), was Superintendent Tetsuya Kuroki, who was portrayed by Tetsurō Tamba.
 Kuroki directed the members of the group.

 The original cast also included Yasuaki Kurata as Detective Yasuaki Kusano, trained in karate.
 Gō Wakabayashi joined in Episode 105, and remained to the end of the series (and the sequel).
 His character, Lieutenant Goro Tachibana, replaced a detective who was written out of the script.

+The series tackled a number of contemporary issues, including police corruption, the US military presence in Okinawa, euthanasia, the Sanrizuka Struggle, the disputed exclusive economic zone, and the Lockheed bribery scandals.
+While most of the series was set in Tokyo, cases also took characters to other parts of Japan, as well as international locales like Hong Kong, Singapore, New Caledonia, Paris, Brussels, Madrid, and Copenhagen.

 Music

 Shunsuke Kikuchi wrote the opening theme songs.
 Various artists, including some cast members, wrote and performed the closing songs.
 For most years, the lyrics were by Junya Sato, set to Kikuchi's music.
 Veteran announcer Takayuki Akutagawa narrated the series.